wavefrontHQ/docs/pages/doc/dashboards_interacting.md

 You can adjust time windows for individual charts in a few different ways.

 #### Time Bar
-The first option for adjusting time windows for a single chart is through the chart Time bar.
-The chart Time bar displays in the upper-right corner of a chart when you hover over the chart.
+The first option for adjusting time windows for a single chart is through the chart time bar.
+The chart time bar displays in the upper-right corner of a chart when you hover over the chart.

 ![chart time bar](images/chart_time_bar.png)

 The magnifying lenses allow you to quickly increase or decrease the time window.
 You can also adjust the amount of time in your window by clicking 2h, 6h, 12h, 1d, or 1w.

 #### Drag and Zoom
 The second option for adjusting time windows for a single chart is referred to as the 'Drag and Zoom' method.
 At times, you may notice points in time on a chart that you would like to examine in more detail.
-Rather than determining the smaller time window you’d like to view and entering it into the Time bar, you can use the 'Drag and Zoom' option.
+Rather than determining the smaller time window you’d like to view and entering it into the time bar, you can use the 'Drag and Zoom' option.
 To use this feature, hover over a chart and place your cursor at the beginning of the desired time window.
 In the chart below, this would be approximately 10:26 AM.
 Once you are at the desired start point, left click and hold down while dragging over the desired time window.
 A blue box appears over the desired time window.
 Once you have reached the desired end point, around 10:33 AM in the chart below, release the mouse button.
 The highlighted time window expands to fit your chart.
 If you'd like to apply this method to all charts on a dashboard, hold **Shift** while performing the 'Drag and Zoom' method.

 ![drag and zoom](images/drag_zoom.png)